 To get out of debt, you have to make some major changes to your financial lifestyle.
-When you went into debt, you were likely spending more money than you were bringing in, relying on credit cards and loans to buy things you couldn't really afford.
+When you went into debt, you were likely spending more money than you were bringing in, relying on credit cards and loans to buy things you couldn't afford.

 You’ll Have to Sacrifice for Now

 Even when you're done repaying your debt, you'll need to keep up the habit of resisting temptation, lest you fall back into debt.

 High Finance Charges Take Much of Your Payment

-The higher your interest rates, the longer it will take you to pay off your debt because much of your monthly payment goes toward paying expensive finance charges.
+The higher your interest rates, the longer it will take you to pay off your debt because the majority of your monthly payment goes toward paying expensive finance charges.
 You’ll have to increase your monthly payment or talk your creditor into lowering your interest rate if you want to make real progress paying off that credit card balance or loan.

 The joy of buying things is short-lived, especially when your borrowing power runs out and you’re forced to repay all the money you’ve borrowed.
 Occasional indulgences are ok.
 Just keep your purchases small, infrequent, and meaningful.

 Others May Not Support Your Debt Repayment

 Unexpected Expenses Will Arise

-Though you may do what you can to safeguard yourself from unexpected expenses, you’ll sometimes have to deal with something you didn’t plan for.
+Though you may do what you can to safeguard yourself from unexpected expenses, you’ll sometimes have to deal with something you didn’t plan for, such as a sudden health scare or a death in the family.
 That’s why it’s important to have an emergency fund you can withdraw from when unexpected expenses arise.
 An emergency fund softens the blow from unexpected expenses and keeps you from having to borrow money.

 It Can Take a Long Time